 The Addition of May 2012 contains a small handmade account book with manuscript entries, presumably made by Ellen Mordecai.
 The account book was laid in a published copy of History of a Heart, written by Ellen Mordecai and published in 1845.
 It is made up of eight pages, five with handwriting, plus paper wrappers, and is labeled on the cover, "Charity book 1846."
-Entries document contributions to charities and for religious purposes from the proceeds of sales of History of a Heart.
-Among the entries are contributions to poor women and children, a Jewish missionary, an orphan asylum, and repairs to an old church.
+Entries document contributions from the proceeds of sales of History of a Heart to charities and Christian religious causes.
+Among the entries are listed charitable contributions to women and children experiencing poverty, a Christian missionary organization that proselytized in Jewish communities, an orphan asylum, and repairs to an old Christian church.
 (See also Subseries 2.1 and 3.2.)

 Processed by: L. Eileen Parris, April 1990; Suzanne Ruffing, February 1996; Amanda Ross, February 2008; Martin Gengenbach, July 2011; and Armando Suarez, June 2012.